Contestant faints as duets dazzle at Hollywood Week on 'American Idol'

 After judge Lionel Richie declared their performance "a trainwreck," Funke fainted and hit the stage fact-first so hard that the sound echoed throughout Dolby Theater.

 Funke was taken by ambulance to the hospital for treatment of dehydration.
-She's okay.
+She's OK.

+Scary moment.
+Glad @FunkeLagoke is ok and both are through to the Showstopper round #AmericanIdol https://t.co/7nb6ojdQy1— Bobby Bones (@mrBobbyBones) March 23, 2021

 In fact, Funke and Ronda advanced to next week's round despite the criticism of their performance.